US resolves fraud charges against Huawei executive Meng | DW | 24.09.2021

 Meng Wanzhou, Huawei's chief financial executive, has been detained in Canada on fraud charges for nearly three years.
 Now, a long legal and geopolitical battle is reaching its end.

-The chief financial officer of Chinese telecom giant Huawei , Meng Wanzhou, has reportedly reached a plea deal with the US over fraud charges against her.
+The chief financial officer of Chinese telecom giant Huawei , Meng Wanzhou, has reached a "deferred prosecution" deal with the US over fraud charges against her, the US Justice Department said.

 It removes one of several major disputes between the US and China.

-The details of the deal are expected to be presented to a federal court on Friday.
+The details of the deal were expected to be presented to a federal court on Friday.
 If prosecutors drop fraud charges against Meng, she would be freed immediately.

-It would Meng to leave Canada, where she has been detained since 2018, and return to China without facing US jail time, her lawyer said.
+It could allow Meng to leave Canada, where she has been detained since 2018, and return to China without facing US jail time, her lawyer said.

+A US prosecutor was quoted by Reuters news agency as saying that the US would withdraw its request to Canada for Meng's extradition.

+A deferred prosecution deal is when a defendant agrees to abide by certain conditions in exchange for the Justice Department dropping the case.

 Meng, who is the daughter of Huawei Technologies founder Ren Zhengfei, was arrested in Canada in 2018 on a US-issued warrant while en route to Mexico City in a move that angered Beijing.